zeniuseducation/questdb/README.md

 To delete doc/docs, we use `del-doc!!` and `del-docs!!`, notice that we use 2 '!'s.
 All 'add' and 'update' functions use one '!' whereas deletion and destroy use 2 '!'s.

-Beside deleting the doc/docs.
-Both deletion functions also delete the entry in indexing files.
+Beside deleting the doc/docs both deletion functions also delete the entry in
+indexing files.

 ```clojure